apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russian bomb injures at least 30 civilians in Ukraine's Kharkiv, officials say**
+**Floods claim more lives as torrential rain pounds central Europe**

-You can read more about it [here](https://www.reuters.com/world/europe/russian-bomb-injures-least-28-civilians-ukraines-kharkiv-officials-say-2024-09-15/).
+You can read more about it [here](https://www.reuters.com/business/environment/floods-southwest-poland-kill-one-force-evacuations-2024-09-15/).

 ## Requirements
 - Python 3.8